hen900/skywater_unofficial_autoinstall/README.md

 Users will have to give an installation directory path for precheck and skywater <p>
 Users will also set the password for the PDK environment <p>
 Upon complettion. the script will place a file named start_environment in the users Desktop Directory <p>

+ ###Running efabless Environment
-To start/access the docker environment, execute ~/Desktop/start_environment. <p>
+To start/access the docker environment, execute ~/Desktop/EFABLESS. <p>
+It should be possible to execute the file from the desktop by double clicking or selecting "Run as a Program" <p>
 A VNC connection will open to the design environment.
 Make sure to store all designs in the design folder specified earlier in the installation

 ### Running Precheck